TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > places.

-If the characters have got to this village within a day of the attack Renaura, if they make a successful DC20 Wisdom (Perception) check to hear if anything is in the area, they will hear what sounds like distant shouting to the south.
+If the characters have got to this village within a day of the attack Denaura, if they make a successful DC20 Wisdom (Perception) check to hear if anything is in the area, they will hear what sounds like distant shouting to the south.